chitsutote/plugin/README.md

 ###Installation:

-*Clone the repo
+1.Clone the repo

-Open Chrome browser
+2.Open Chrome browser

 Setting -> tools -> extensions-> enable Developer mode

 Load unpacked extention  -> select the "plugin" folder

-Enable and enjoy it
+3.Enable and enjoy it

 ###How to Use: